-In The Novozymes Report 2008, the Outlook section lists sustainability targets and outlines strategy, which is also covered by the Letter from the Board of Directors.
+In the Novozymes Report 2009, the Outlook section lists sustainability targets and outlines strategy, which is also covered by the Letter from the Board of Directors.
 Both also reflect on trends, opportunities, and challenges.

-Novozymes’ key impacts and performance in 2008 is depicted by data, which are discussed together with broader external trends throughout the Report and Outlook sections.
-The report as well as Novozymes’ Communication on progress vis-à-vis the UN Global Compact provides key conclusions about progress.
+Novozymes’ key impacts and performance in 2009 are depicted by data, which are discussed together with broader external trends throughout the topical themes and the report in general.
+The report as well as Novozymes’ Communication on Progress vis-à-vis the UN Global Compact provides key conclusions about progress.

 Stakeholder engagement, issues, and prioritization

-Novozymes has no one-size-fits-all guideline or routine for building stakeholder relations.
+Novozymes does not have a "one-size-fits-all" guideline or routine for building stakeholder relations.
 Our approaches to stakeholders are guided by our values and policies.
 Stakeholder relations are different in nature and vary from formalized and long-lasting partnerships to informal contact and ad hoc dialog.

 Our relations with stakeholders such as employees, customers, investors, suppliers, and authorities are generally formalized to facilitate continuous cooperation.
 On the other hand, relations with stakeholders such as neighbors, consumer organizations, educational institutions, and environmental organizations are most often defined on a case-by-case basis, depending on the situation.

 The issues that we discuss with our stakeholders sometimes go beyond the traditional business agenda, but are always within our sphere of influence.
 Examples of such issues are human rights, the environment, gene technology, and occupational health and safety.
-We continuously develop stakeholder relations around these and other issues, which are of high importance to Novozymes and our specific stakeholders.
+We continuously develop stakeholder relations around these and other issues that are of high importance to Novozymes and our specific stakeholders.

-On September 1, 2007, Novozymes launched a re-organization process.
-This included reconstitution of Novozymes’ Executive Management and the establishment of a new business unit, Stakeholder Relations, covering People & Organization, Public Affairs, Corporate Communication, Facilitation, and Sustainability Development.
-The overall objective is to strengthen focus on managing stakeholder relations and thereby support the creation of value for Novozymes and key stakeholders.
+On September 1, 2007, Novozymes launched a reorganization process.
+This included reconstitution of Novozymes’ Executive Management and the establishment of a new business unit, Stakeholder Relations, covering People & Organization, Public Affairs, Corporate Communications, Facilitation, and Sustainability Development.
+The overall objective was to strengthen focus on managing stakeholder relations and thereby support the creation of value for Novozymes and key stakeholders.